We Emigrated to Australia in 1967

 My Irish Family Immigrated to Australia in 1967

 My Father used the Ten Pound Assisted Passage to Immigrate to Australia from England.
 Once there he started work for the South Australian Railways in Lamaroo.

-The immigrant ship the Castel Felice arrived in Adelaide in Australia with my family in May 1967.
 Also on the ship were my mother and us five young children who travelled with him.
 We arrived into Adelaide Australia in May 1967.